Prapthi564/MPPC23-Power-Apps/lab1/README.md

     ![Screenshot of pac org list-settings --filter audit which shows 6 results](../Media/T101.png)

 #### Task 10.2 Update Dataverse settings

+In this task, you will update a Dataverse setting using the Power Platform CLI by enabling auditing in the Dev environment.
+This demonstrates how to programmatically manage environment configurations for enhanced governance.

 1. Let's try out how updating a setting works.
 In the list of audit settings, we just saw a **`isauditenabled`** setting which is set to **No**.